101 Cooking For Two

 US Customary - Convert to Metric

-• olive oil
+• Olive oil or butter

-• salt in water
+• Salt in water

-• salt and pepper - or seasoning of your choice
+• Salt and pepper - or seasoning of your choice

-Instructions
+Step-by-Step Instructions

 adding salt to water

-potatoes in boiling water
+Red potatoes in boiling water.

-Smashing red potatoes with a potato masher
+Smashing soft potatoes with a potato masher on an oiled tray.

-brushing a smashed potato with oil
+Brushing a smashed potato with oil.

 Recipe Notes